AbhinavMir/Blockchain/README.md

 4. Writing a resume for Blockchain jobs/internships
 5. A quick intro to Hyperledger Fabric, Sawtooth and Cosmos.network
 6. "Where do we go now?"

+## Rules

+1. Please try to keep all communications in the main Whatsapp group, do not private message till needed.
+This helps other participants solve their common doubts.
+If asked, please raise an issue in the the issues page.

+2. Submit your assignments for review on or before the deadline.
+Don't be afraid to make mistakes.
+I will comment where improvements can be made.

+3. Keep learning on your own on the side as well, understand that mentors are volunteers and can't teach you everything, we all are trying our best.

+4. Misbehaviour or harrasment, either towards any C4 member or towards fellow mentees will not be tolerated.

+5. Turn on notifications for this Repo and Star it if you are in the program.